IWUGERMANY/DIBS---Dynamic-ISO-Building-Simulator/README.md

 <p float="left">
   <img src="doc/img/BMWi_Logo.png" width="30%" />
 </p>
-<b>in accordance with the parliamentary resolution of the German Parliament</b>
+in accordance with the parliamentary resolution of the German Parliament